gaborbozo/Notes/design-patters/microservices/asynchronous messaging.md

 Writes are made to a local database node, and the update is asynchronously propagated to other nodes.
 Though this increases write speed and scalability, it introduces trade-offs like **latent reads** (reading stale data from a different node) and **eventual convergence**, meaning data across nodes may not immediately align.
 > Databases like Apache Cassandra manage this through quorum-based strategies, allowing control over how many replicas must confirm a write before it's acknowledged

 Useful in systems with multiple or globally distributed databases.
-To manage risk, ca
+To manage risk, caching, fallback reads, global load balancing, or circuit breaker pattern may be needed to build in.
 ### CQRS (Command Query Responsibility Segregation)
 Improves system throughput by separating write and read models.
 Frequently used in microservices to decouple data operations.